 4. Promote Your Content On Social Media

 Once you have your content created, you should generate social media that is geared toward your buyer personas.
 Sharing on social media is an important step in getting your content read, so take the time to develop graphics for your posts.
 When developing your graphics, make one or two templates that you will use for all of your content promoting social posts.
 This will keep the branding familiar to the reader and it will help them to easily recognize your posts in their news feeds.
-Also be certain to put an engaging statement (that is not boring) right on the image.
+Also be certain to put an engaging statement (that is not boring) right on the image to attract good leads.
 Often, people will only see the image and not the title of your content, so engage them on the image itself.

 When posting to social media, always use hashtags on social platforms that support hashtagging.
 I see many companies making the mistake of not hashtagging and wondering why their social media is not growing.
 Hashtags help people find your posts, so develop and maintain a list of hashtags.
 This is not very difficult to do, if you use a couple of tools to help you.
 Here is a BPC blog post on how to do this!